Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 Natural Toothpaste Without Glycerin: Yes, It’s Possible

-Many commercial “natural” toothpastes contain glycerin, which some users prefer to avoid.
-All of our recipes are natural toothpaste without glycerin—they use coconut oil as the base instead.
-This is a key differentiator from store-bought brands and a major benefit for health-conscious consumers.
+There are many commercial “natural” toothpastes out there containing glycerin, which some users would rather avoid.
+None of our natural toothpaste recipes contain glycerin, they all use coconut oil as the base instead.
+This is the main difference between our products and the ones sold in the stores, as well as a huge advantage for health-conscious customers.
 It’s one reason our Natural Toothpaste Recipes are superior.
 Clean-label Natural Toothpaste Recipes are increasingly sought after, and ours deliver.

 How do I make my own natural toothpaste?